 Taking a payday loan can seem like a simple and instant decision.
 However, if you default on the loan, things can quickly get nasty.
 Statistics are stark.
 According to a research study by which, half of the individuals who took out payday loans failed to pay them pay back in time.
-The study further shows that half of the individuals were hounded by debt collectors.
-Not to forget that payday borrowers can pay a lot more through roll-overs, default charges and additional interest.
+This forces the payday lenders to go and find a collection agency to help them retrieve the funds they have lent.
+However, payday borrowers can end up owing a lot more than they originally took out through roll-overs, default charges and additional interest.
+The study then went on to show that half of the individuals had been hounded by debt collectors.

 Payday loans repayment parameters